Unstoppable Kishan slams 132; Arjun Tendulkar bags two | Sports-Games

 - India

-Ishan Kishan continued his imperious run as he smashed a second century in as many matches to script Jharkhand's fight back against Kerala in their Ranji Trophy Group C match here on Thursday.
+Ishan Kishan continued his imperious run as he smashed a second consecutive century to script Jharkhand's fight back against Kerala in their Ranji Trophy Group C match here on Thursday.

 Less than a week after he blazed away to the fastest ODI double century against Bangladesh, Kishan was a picture of grit and determination in a 195-ball 132 (9x4) as he led Jharkhand's recovery from being 114/4 to 340 all out.